remojansen/react-rt-demo/README.md

 ## React Performance Optimizations

-The application leverages several React performance hooks and patterns to maintain 60fps rendering during high-frequency updates (100Hz data from WebSocket).
+The application leverages several React performance hooks and patterns to maintain 60fps rendering during high-frequency updates (`process.env.MHZ` data from WebSocket).
 Here's how each optimization contributes to the overall performance:

 ### `useDeferredValue` - Concurrent Rendering Priority